bitmark-inc/autonomy-apps/docs/postcard_terms.md

-# Autonomy MoMA Postcard Service and Privacy Terms
+# Feral File (formerly Autonomy) MoMA Postcard Service and Privacy Terms

-_Last modified on November 15, 2023._
+_Last modified on January 11, 2024._

-These Postcard Service and Privacy Terms (these “Terms”) governs your use of and access to the collaborative digital postcard creation and distribution service (“Postcard Service” as described in more detail below) and the associated virtual chat room (“Postcard Service”) provided by Bitmark Inc. (“Bitmark”, “we”, “us”, “our”) through Bitmark’s Autonomy mobile application (the “Application”) to participants in the Postcard Service (“users”, “you”, “your”), and sponsored by The Museum of Modern Art (“MoMA”).  **_These Terms are different from the terms applicable to the use of the Application as a digital wallet, and do not change the terms applicable to such use of the Application._**
+These Postcard Service and Privacy Terms (these “Terms”) governs your use of and access to the collaborative digital postcard creation and distribution service (“Postcard Service” as described in more detail below) and the associated virtual chat room (“Postcard Service”) provided by Bitmark Inc. (“Bitmark”, “we”, “us”, “our”) through Bitmark’s Feral File mobile application (the “Application”) to participants in the Postcard Service (“users”, “you”, “your”), and sponsored by The Museum of Modern Art (“MoMA”).  **_These Terms are different from the terms applicable to the use of the Application as a digital wallet, and do not change the terms applicable to such use of the Application._**

 Please read these Terms carefully before accessing or using any element of the Postcard Service.
 Each time you access or use the Postcard Service, you agree to be bound by these Terms.
 If you do not agree to be bound by these Terms, you should not access or use the Postcard Service.